megaphone image

 • From one MEFA team member: “I downloaded a white noise app on my phone once I got to school, and used that whenever I had trouble falling asleep.
 It always worked.”

 • Technology: You’re likely bringing a laptop to college, so invest in a laptop lock to keep your equipment safe.
-It’s also smart to bring a surge protector and an extension cord for all of your other electronics.
+A safe can be useful to keep other important items secure, as well.
+Make sure you bring chargers for your technology, and maybe an extra or portable charger if you know you’ll be on the go.
+It’s also smart to bring a surge protector and an extension cord or power strip with multiple outlets for all of your other electronics.

 • First aid kit: With late-night hours and close quarters, it’s easy to get sick in college.
 Make sure you’re prepared with some basic cold medicine and cough syrup, as well as echinacea and vitamin C to keep the germs away.
-Ibuprofen, bandages, and antibiotic ointment are also helpful to have on hand.
+Ibuprofen, antacid, bandages, antibiotic ointment, and a thermometer are also helpful to have on hand.

 • Rain gear: It rains at college, too, and you’ll likely be walking more as you cross campus several times a day.
 Bring a raincoat and umbrella for sure, and galoshes if you have them to keep your feet dry.